 If there is a trait that identifies Millennials it is that they have a greater multitasking ability.
 They tend to be demanding regarding time management and tasks, which might make them be slightly at odds with “work schedules,” especially if these are overly strict.

 Another important aspect to note is that digital natives have understood the importance of constantly updating knowledge and value the fact that their organisations promote spaces for development.
 Therefore, the ideal organisational culture for Millennials includes possibilities for education and/or training.

 In this regard, Daniela, aged 31, who is a commercial consultant at a tourism agency in Argentina said: “I would like my organisation to invest more in our intellectual development, for example, with workshops and training courses that give me more tools as a professional.”

 One of the most common mistakes in talent management is to continue applying the same practices as twenty years ago and pretend to have successful processes today.
 Just like the way of managing projects and executing tasks has changed, the values and customs of organisations must also change.

-Finally, the challenge for HR Managers is to assess whether the organisational culture is being effective in an environment where people with different generational traits interact.
-The key is to get to know employees and transform the organisational culture by accommodating each of their needs.
+Finally, the challenge for human resources Managers is to assess whether the organisational culture is being effective in an environment where people with different generational traits interact.
+The key is to get to know employees and transform the organisational culture by taking into account each of their needs.